 Submission and approval of the QDRO can be a rather tedious process as some plan administrators require the Order be filed and signed by the judge before they will review it to determine whether it meets their requirements.
 If it is refused, the QDRO must be modified, refiled with the Court and signed by the judge again.
 Then the QDRO must be resubmitted to the administrator beginning the cycle anew.

-Court Intervention Often Required
+Court Intervention Often Required to Calculate the QDRO

 Like any other issue related to the divorce and division of assets, the parties often do not agree on the terms of the division of retirement benefits or the essential terms of the QDRO.
 The process is made significantly more complicated when the parties cannot agree on the terms to be put in the QDRO.